gaetanomatonti/SparklePublish/README.md

-# SparkleXPlot
+# SparklePublish

-A description of this package.
+A package that provides Publish extensions to work with Sparkle.